durgadhatri/DurgaODLdoc/rds_and_ec2/questions/Page4/question-02.md

 Question Type : Single Choice

 ## Question
-What sensitivity labels are used by the military contractor to tag content?:
+Which of the following can be used to securely connect to an Amazon EC2 instance?:

 ## Options
-Option 1: Top Secret, Secret, Unclassified
+Option 1: SMTP

-Option 2: Confidential, Unclassified, Sensitive
+Option 2: SSH

-Option 3: Secret, Confidential, Unclassified
+Option 3: HTTP

-Option 4: Private, Public, Unclassified
+Option 4: FTP

 ## Answers
-Option 3 : 1
+Option 2 : 1

 ## Correct Answer Feedback
-Option 3 is correct answer
+Option 2 is correct answer

 ## Incorrect Answer Feedback
-Selected ## Options is not correct Option 3 is correct answer
+Selected ## Options is not correct Option 2 is correct answer

 ## Tags
 tag1